senadev42/testTaskServer/Readme.md

 This is the server-side of a full-stack web application that allows users to register, log in, and search for cities using the GeoDB Cities API.
 The backend of the application was built using Node.js and Express.js, and interacts with the frontend client using Axios HTTP client.
 It uses a MongoDB database for data storage.

+It's client is found hosted at https://github.com/senadev42/testTaskClient and running at http://test-task-client-tau.vercel.app/

+Note: The server for this site is hosted on testtask-server.onrender.com which goes dormant after more than 15 minutes of activity so the first request will take a while as the web server spins up.
+Check to see if the server is running by going to testtask-server.onrender.com before testing the client.

 ## Folder Structure

 The project has the following folder structure: